David M. Zucker

 Software

-for Parametric Approach C (Weibull) (basic method + inflation factor)
+Parametric Approach C (Weibull) (basic method + inflation

 Remark